paitblack/AI-approaches-on-a-car-game/README.md

-# CENG-3511 Artificial Intelligence Midterm Project
+# CENG-3511 Artificial Intelligence Final Project
 ## AI Model's to Run a Game

 ## :bell: There is a detailed report existing in the repo.